 I also often see pro se defendants enter into bad plea deals.
 Often a large portion of my job is negotiating good plea resolutions for my clients.
 I only know what a "good deal" looks like because I have reviewed thousands of plea offers for my clients and watched as thousands of other cases are sentenced by judges.
 Without this experience evaluating offers made by the prosecution would be nearly impossible.
 This means that a pro se defendant may think that the prosecutor is cutting them a break when they enter a plea deal when in reality they are being taken advantage of.
 Further, plea deals are often motivated by the prosecutor's likelihood of losing at trial - the more likely they are to lose at trial the better the offer.
 As winning at trial is very difficult for pro se defendants due to their lack of experience with things like the Idaho Rules of Evidence, the offer made to them may be much less favorable than would have been made if they had an attorney.

 Our criminal justice system is not designed to be user-friendly.
 If you choose to represent yourself you may regret it in the long run.

-I encourage individuals to contact an attorney before making this decision.
+We encourage individuals to contact an attorney before making this decision.
 Even if you do not end up hiring an attorney it is important to understand your rights and your options.
 During this time of crisis having a knowledgeable and trustworthy attorney by your side can be critical to making any important decisions.
 In the end, it is your decision whether you proceed on your own or with the help of an attorney; you have to do what is right for you.
-However, I do not charge anything for consultations so what do you have to lose by simply making a call and discussing your situation?
+However, we do not charge anything for consultations so what do you have to lose by simply making a call and discussing your situation?
 It may the most important thing you do.